viperleed/viperleed/doc/content/calc/sections/bookkeeper.rst

   3. Manually running |bookkeeper| would have no effect after executing
      |calc| with default arguments, irrespective of the |bookkeeper| mode.

-Executing |bookkeeper| v0.13.0 and later in a tree created by versions 0.12.0–0.12.2 will not yield the expected results in modes ``--discard`` and ``--discard-full``: the input files will not be restored to those at the beginning of the discarded run.
+Executing |bookkeeper| v0.13.0 (and later versions) in a tree created by versions 0.12.0–0.12.2 will not yield the expected results in modes ``--discard`` and ``--discard-full``: the input files will not be restored to those at the beginning of the discarded run.
 These files can, however, be manually copied from the corresponding |history| folder.